 Why does John shift from thunder to love in the New Testament?

 Walking daily with Jesus reoriented John’s energy.
 He saw the cross up close and received the Spirit’s power, learning that true strength serves, forgives, and tells the truth in love.
-This shift is not quick self-improvement but a Spirit-led transformation.
+This shift is a Spirit-led transformation, not mere self-improvement.

 How can John’s closeness to Jesus shape our discipleship today?